If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 Recommendation

 I know that some people are very loyal to certain pet product companies.
 If you’re one of them, this is really the best Tidy Cats litter for kittens.
-Check our Tidy cat breeze reviews for a complete guide.

 I’ve talked about Dr. Elsey’s other formulas before, but did you know they make one just for kittens?